PENDANT FIG Ficus pendens Corner (1960) SECTION: RHIZOCLADUS

-Fig: The small hairy figs (0.5 -0.1 cm) ripen yellow to orange.
+Fig: The small hairy figs (0.5 -0.1 cm) ripen yellow to orange and are covered in dense hairs.

 Similar species: F villosa.